 Proposed response to SEWPaC Request for Additional Information

 On behalf of Indicoal Mining Australia Pty Ltd (Indicoal), Golder Associates Pty Ltd (Golder) submitted a referral for the Langloh Coal Project to the Department of Sustainability, Environment, Water, Population and Communities (SEWPaC) under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) on 4 March 2013.
-On 3 April 2013 SEWPaC requested additional information in relation to the Langloh Coal Project (the project) to assist in their determination of whether the project may be a ‘Controlled Action’ or not.
+On 3 April 2013, SEWPaC requested additional information in relation to the Langloh Coal Project (the project) to assist in their determination of whether the project may be a ‘Controlled Action’ or not.
 Outlined herein is Indicoal’s response to the information requested by SEWPaC.

 The SEWPaC request for additional information focused on issues related to infrastructure and project components, transport, site specific flora and fauna information and surface water and groundwater resources.
 Golder has prepared this response, on behalf of Indicoal, on the basis of existing data from the following sources: